NicoleKors/MLproject-SUPERHOST/README.md

 **Can we predict whether a host will be a Superhost based on available Airbnb listing data?**

 ### What do we already know?
-Airbnb provides a variety of features related to host performance, listing characteristics, location, and user ratings.
-Some of these features are known to influence the likelihood of a host becoming a Superhost (e.g., response rate, number of reviews, ratings).
+Airbnb provides a wide variety of features related to hosts, such as their responsiveness, number of reviews, listing characteristics (e.g., number of rooms, location, square footage), and user ratings.
+Some of these features—especially host responsiveness, number of reviews, and quality ratings—are known to influence whether a host becomes a Superhost.

 ### What are we aiming to achieve?
 The aim is to build a machine learning model that can accurately classify whether a host is a Superhost based on relevant features.